 “I was standing there and all of a sudden, ‘Wow, my arm feels really weird,’” she said.
 “I sat down.
 I was trying to tell my body to move, but my right side wouldn’t move.
 I knew something was wrong.
 I couldn’t stand up.”

 Her boyfriend, Nolan, to whom she had been married for 13 years prior to a 2016 divorce, knew her well enough to recognize the severity of the moment.
 He told the nurse in the room: “I think she’s having a stroke.”

 For stroke patients, moments matter—and they often determine the outcome.

-Physicians at the first hospital attempted to break up the clot with medication, but when that failed they sent her by ambulance to Spectrum Health Butterworth Hospital, where interventional neurologist Rajeev Deveshwar, MD, performed a thrombectomy to remove the clot.
+Physicians at the first hospital attempted to break up the clot with medication, but when that failed they sent her by ambulance to Spectrum Health Butterworth Hospital, where an interventional neurologist performed a thrombectomy to remove the clot.